Fire and rescue services

 Check border conditions through local news sources and transport providers.

-You can drive for up to 6 months with a valid Australian driver's licence.
+You can drive using a valid Australian driver's licence.

 More information: